What is a pro forma in real estate?

 Cap rate

-Net operating income (NOI) divided by the purchase price.
+Pro forma NOI, net operating income as projected in the pro forma, divided by the purchase price.
 NOI is your income after operating expenses but before mortgage payments.
-Cap rates in Lineage markets typically fall between 6% and 8%.
+The pro forma cap rate in Lineage markets typically fall between 6% and 8%.
 Cap rate tells you about the property's earning power independent of how you finance it.

 DSCR (debt service coverage ratio)